bimobject/api-documentation/02-authentication/README.md

 | client_secret | Yes      | Your app's client secret.                                                                                                |

 > [!NOTE]
 > The scope **embed** is not automatically added to your app.
 You need to [contact us](/contact/README.md) so we can add the scope.
-The example above will not work otherwise.
+The example below will not work otherwise.

 ### Code example